What is the Sahtú Settlement Area Harvest Study?

 - To determine the Minimum Needs Level of Sahtú Dene and Métis so that their harvesting traditions can be protected.

 How was the Study Done?

-The Study was coordinated by the Sahtú Renewable Resources Board in cooperation with Renewable Resource Councils in Tulı́t’a, Norman Wells, Fort Good Hope, Colville Lake, and Délı̨nę.
+The Study was coordinated by the Sahtú Renewable Resources Board in cooperation with Renewable Resources Councils (RRC) in Tulı́t’a, Norman Wells, Fort Good Hope, Colville Lake, and Délı̨nę.
 All Sahtú Dene and Métis harvesters who were at least 16 years old were asked to participate.
 Adult non-beneficiaries who harvested for Sahtú Dene-Métis families were also included.
 Harvesters were surveyed by Community Interviewers on a monthly basis between 1998 and 2003, then four times a year for two more years (2004-2005).

 What are the findings?

 Data resulting from the Study have been available for resource management and land use planning in a raw form since 2005.
 However, a 2012/13 assessment indicated that the Study was incomplete in that final results and analysis had not been calculated.
 In 2014, resources were found to do an important statistical analysis on the harvest totals, including measures of how reliable the results are.
 The proportional projection method was used to extend the Study results to the entire population of beneficiaries so that total estimated harvests and Minimum Needs Levels could be calculated.
 No analysis of locations or mapped data was done, nor was there any analysis of the age class and gender data that resulted from the Study.